Table of Content

 - An unwarranted feeling of guilt or shame

 Traumatic experiences can leave a lasting impact on the minds of young children aged 6-10.
-Some common signs and symptoms to watch for include:
+Some common signs and symptoms of PTSD to watch for include:

 - Re-enacting the traumatic incident or events associated with it.